pschienbein/AtomicPolarTensor/examples/e-field_test/README.md

 We assign 16 (square power of 2) to NNP and 1 core to i-pi then the server communication.

 Please see the run_files dir for the input files and the run.sh file for the submission script.
-Please see the test_res dir for the expected output files.§
+Please see the test_res dir for the expected output files.